ProductBuilders/productbuilders/docs/index.md

 <div class="testimonials-grid">
   <div class="testimonial-card">
-    <p>"This guide helped me launch my first product in just two weeks.
-The no-code AI approach saved me thousands in development costs."</p>
+    <p>"This guide showed me how to use Cursor and Claude to write actual code.
+I built and launched my first product in just two weeks.
+The AI coding approach saved me thousands in development costs."</p>
     <div class="testimonial-author">— Sarah K., Founder</div>
   </div>

   <div class="testimonial-card">
-    <p>"As someone with zero technical background, I was able to build and launch my SaaS.
-The step-by-step approach made all the difference."</p>
+    <p>"As someone with zero technical background, I was able to code and launch my SaaS using AI agents.
+The step-by-step approach to writing code with AI made all the difference."</p>
     <div class="testimonial-author">— Mark T., Entrepreneur</div>
   </div>

   <div class="testimonial-card">
-    <p>"The case studies were incredibly valuable.
-Seeing real examples of apps built by non-technical founders was inspiring."</p>
+    <p>"The case studies showing real code written by non-technical founders using AI agents were incredibly valuable.
+Seeing exactly how they prompted the AI was inspiring."</p>
     <div class="testimonial-author">— Lisa J., Product Manager</div>
   </div>
 </div>